irfana2003/Enhancing-Healthcare-Diagnostics-Leveraging-AWS-Services-for-Medical-Imaging-Analysis/README.md

 AWS Lambda:
           Enabling serverless computing for seamless data processing.

 Amazon S3:
          Secure and scalable storage for medical imaging data.

 Amazon Rekognition:
          Leveraging advanced image analysis for diagnostic insights.

 Amazon SageMarker:
-         Build, train, and deploy machine learning (ML) models for any     use case with fully managed infrastructure, tools, and workflows
+         Build, train, and deploy machine learning (ML) models for any Use case with fully managed infrastructure, tools, and workflows